SathyaPriyan06/Lab-Exercise-4/README.md

 To design a low-fidelity wireframe for a College Culturals Registration Application using Balsamiq, consisting of five essential screens: Splash Screen, Login/Signup Screen, Home Screen, Product Listing Screen, and Checkout Screen, with a focus on layout, navigation flow, and UI element placement.

 # Algorithm:
 1.Open the Balsamiq Wireframes application.
 2.Create a new wireframe project.
 3.Design the Splash Screen with the app logo and a "Get Started" button.
 4.Design the Login/Signup Screen with email and password fields along with account creation/login options.
-5.Design the Home Screen containing the search bar, location option, and food category cards.
-6.Design the Product Listing Screen displaying available food items, filters, search functionality, and prices.
-7.Design the Checkout Screen with selected items, quantity controls, coupon section, billing details, payment method, and delivery address.
-8.Link the screens logically to demonstrate the application's navigation flow.
-9.Save the wireframe project and export it as a PDF/image.
-10.Upload the project to the GitHub repository and include the repository URL in the lab submission.
+5.Design the Home Screen containing the search bar, location option.
+6.Design the Checkout Screen with selected items, coupon section.
+7.Link the screens logically to demonstrate the application's navigation flow.
+8.Save the wireframe project and export it as a PDF/image.
+9.Upload the project to the GitHub repository and include the repository URL in the lab submission.

 # Output: